 Generally, pain will lessen after a few days and the canker sores will eventually heal after a week or two without any treatment.
-Though, they can be treated with dental lasers to get complete relief almost immediately.
+They can, however, be treated with dental lasers to get complete relief almost immediately.

-Even though there are no cures of canker sores, they are preventable.
-For instance, avoid foods that cause irritation, like acidic vegetables, citrus foods, and spicy foods.
-Use only soft-bristled toothbrushes and make sure to floss daily to ensure that there's no food debris left between your teeth that may trigger the appearance of a sore.
+Even though there are no cures for canker sores, there are things you can do to decrease your chances of getting them.
+For instance, you should avoid foods that cause irritation, like acidic vegetables, citrus foods, and spicy foods.
+Use only soft-bristled toothbrushes and make sure to floss daily to ensure that there's no food debris left between your teeth.

 - Baking soda will help neutralize the acids in the food that you eat.
 It also helps kill bacteria and other viruses in the mouth.
-You simply rinse your mouth using a solution of 1 tsp baking soda an ½ cup warm water.
+You simply rinse your mouth using a solution of one tsp baking soda and ½ cup warm water.

 - Tea can help neutralize the acids that irritate the sore.
 It can also alleviate pain.
-Get a tea bag and just apply the tea bag (a little damp) directly to the canker sore for at least 5 minutes.
+Get a tea bag, dampen it, and apply it directly to the canker sore for at least five minutes.

 - Sage has compounds that help lessen inflammation.
 It can also help kill viruses and bacteria.
 Use sage like a tea.
-Steep 2 tsp dried sage in a cup of recently boiled water, cover until ready.
-Let the sage tea cool first before using as mouth rinse, you can use it 2 to 3 times daily.
-Make sure that you swish more briskly in the area of the mouth where the canker sores abound.
+Steep two tsp dried sage in a cup of recently boiled water and cover until ready.
+Let the sage tea cool first before using it as a mouth rinse.
+You can use it two to three times daily.
+Make sure that you swish more briskly in the area of the mouth where you have the canker sores.

 - Hydrogen peroxide is a versatile disinfectant.
-It is an alkaline which helps in neutralizing the acids in the mouth.
-It helps protect the sores from getting infected further.
+It is an alkaline which helps in neutralizing the acids in the mouth and helps protect the sores from getting infected further.
 It also provides pain relief and healing.
 You can use hydrogen peroxide like a mouthwash.
 Be careful not swallow the liquid.
-You may also try mixing ¼ c hydrogen peroxide, 1 tsp baking soda, 1 tsp salt, and ¼ cup water, use it as a mouthwash as well.
+You may also try mixing ¼ c hydrogen peroxide, one tsp baking soda, one tsp salt, and ¼ cup water, use it as a mouthwash as well.

 - Licorice tea helps eliminate canker sores.
 It is available in health specialty stores.
-You can use one tea bag and steep on a cup of boiled water.
-Cover cup for about 10 minutes before drinking.
+You can use one tea bag and steep it in a cup of boiled water.
+Cover the cup for about 10 minutes before drinking.

 - Antacids can help neutralize the acids in your mouth and eventually aid in the healing of the sores.
 Make sure to check the label for dosage instructions.

-- Salt water has always been used as mouthwash when mixed with water.
-You can rinse your mouth, like a mouthwash, for 30 seconds.
+- Salt water is a classic rinse to help heal wounds in the mouth.
+Make a mixture of about 1/2 tsp of salt for one cup of water and rinse your mouth with it, like a mouthwash, for 30 seconds.
 The high concentration of sodium chloride will draw water from the surrounding tissues to facilitate osmosis.
-This will help heal open wounds, abscesses.
+This will help heal open wounds.

-- You can also use one Vitamin E capsule.
-Cut It open and squeeze out the liquid into the canker sore.
-The oil from the vitamin will cover the sore to protect it from infection, and facilitate faster healing.
+- You can also use Vitamin E capsules to help your sores.
+Cut one open and squeeze out the liquid onto the canker sore.
+The oil from the vitamin will cover the sore to protect it from infection and facilitate faster healing.

 - Experts do recommend taking other vitamin supplements.
-Amino acid and lysine are being eyed by experts to help fix the vitamin deficiency associated with canker sores.
-However, you have to touch base with your dentists or doctor first to know which dosage to take.
-Vitamin C may help heal the mucous membranes in your mouth.
-But you also need to consult your doctor on the dosage because if citrus foods and Vitamin C collide, it may trigger the appearance of more canker sores.
-Make sure you check with your doctor what you need to do.
+Amino acid and lysine may help fix the vitamin deficiency associated with canker sores.
+However, you have to ask your dentists or doctor first to know which dosage to take.
+Vitamin C may help heal the mucous membranes in your mouth, but you also need to consult your doctor on the dosage because if citrus foods and Vitamin C collide, it may trigger the appearance of more canker sores.
+Make sure you check with your doctor to see what you need to do.

-Cold sores or fever blisters are caused HSV (Herpes Simplex Virus) Type 1.
-There are two types of the HSV virus: HSV-1 which causes cold sores around and inside the mouth area (herpes labialis), and HSV-2 which causes sores around the genital area (genital herpes).
+Cold sores or fever blisters are caused by HSV (Herpes Simplex Virus) Type 1.8 There are two types of the HSV virus: HSV-1 which causes cold sores around and inside the mouth area (herpes labialis), and HSV-2 which causes sores around the genital area (genital herpes).

-Sores may appear on any body part, but they are most likely to be more prevalent around the mouth area (inside and out), nose, nose, cheeks, and fingers.
-The sores may last from 7 to 10 days.
-Cold sores are contagious.
+Sores may appear on any body part, but they are most likely to be prevalent around the in and around the mouth area or on the nose, cheeks, and fingers.
+The sores may last from seven to 10 days and are contagious.

 Two or three days before the appearance of cold sores, you might experience severe itching or a feeling of sensitivity around the area where they are likely to appear.
 The virus development can be triggered by stress, high fever, severe colds, sunburn, menstruation, allergies, and certain foods.

-When one is smoking with a pipe or cigar, it can result in a medical condition called nicotine stomatitis or smoker's palate.
-Whitish bumps may develop along the palate.
-These bumps could appear reddish at the center.
+Smoking cigars or pipes can result in a medical condition called nicotine stomatitis, also called smoker's palate.
+This is a condition where whitish bumps may develop along the palate.
+These bumps could also appear reddish at the center.